donedgardo/donedgardo/README.md

 ## About Me 🚀

-I'm a seasoned software developer, CTO, consultant, and trainer with a decade of experience in the tech industry.
+I'm a seasoned software developer, consultant, and trainer with a decade of experience in the tech industry.
 I specialize in building and scaling successful software development teams and products.
 I'm passionate about elevating the craft of software development and have mentored hundreds of developers throughout my career.

 ## What I'm Working On 🛠️